dikortis/LetsTalkETC/Episodes/Episode_10.md

-had to be results I mean it was a very stressful little road and we lived through all of that and now what's emerged is a very very resilient cryptocurrency but yeah
+had to be results I mean it was a very stressful little road and we lived through all of that and now what's emerged is a very resilient cryptocurrency but